ComSSA/www.comssa.org.au/minutes/2017-07-28/index.md

 ### TFTI 2
 - Sept 13th
 - Speakers?
   - Same people as usual, maybe try to get new speakers
-	- Could ask Tim
+  - Could ask Tim Peskett
   - Luke H will talk to PWC

 ## General Discussion
 - No talking points